 Recommendations:

 - S. purpurea varieties are the best choice to produce rods for weaving when coppiced in most locations.
-Our favorites are Dicky Meadows, Green Dicks, Dark Dicks, Bleu, Goldstones, Hutchinson’s Red, Jagiellonka, Irette, Packing Twine.
+Our favorites are Dicky Meadows, Green Dicks, Dark Dicks, Bleu, Jagiellonka, Irette, Goldstones, Packing Twine, Vermont Red, Hutchinson’s Red.

-- S. triandra varieties are good basketry willows but do not grow well in most places.
+- S. triandra varieties are good basketry willows but can grow very branchy in most places.
 Suitable for locations with cooler, milder weather like maritime influenced climates.
 Favorites include Whissender and Noir de Villaines.

 - Some other good choices for basketry in most locations include Purpurea x daphnoides, Salix americana, Harrison’s B, Flanders Red.

 - We offer several S. x fragilis varieties that range in the yellow to red tip color when fresh.
 Most dry to a reddish brown color.
 These can be a bit branchy or stocky depending on the climate but usually produce nice rods after a couple years of coppicing.
-Our favorites include Jaune de Falaise, Natural Red, Farndon, Fransgeel Rood.
+Our favorites include Jaune de Falaise, Fransgeel Rood, Natural Red, Farndon.

 - S. daphnoides and S. acutifolia have rods in the purple color range.
 They often have a white ‘bloom’ on the older wood.
 This bloom sometimes appears after they are harvested.
 Some nice varieties are Continental Purple, Blue Streak, Dugpil and S. acutifolia unnamed.

-- Good varieties for living willow structures include Harrisons, Eugene, Goldstones, Continental Purple, Irish Red.
+- Good varieties for living willow structures include Eugene, Goldstones, Continental Purple, Irish Red, Harrisons.
 For living fences Goldstones, Irette, Eugene, Harrison’s B, any of the S. triandra.

 - Most of the varieties have potential for harvesting bark.
 Bark is usually harvested from older rods.
 We use rods that are at least three years old.
 I would still recommend coppicing the first year after planting.
 The best bark will come from the long lower length of the rod that is fairly free of branches.
 Also it’s better to plant your willows for bark separate or on the north side of your planting to avoid shade.